jsenv/jsenv-server/docs/start-server.md

 It can be found inside [src/jsenvSignature.js](../src/jsenvSignature.js).<br />
 You may want to add this certificate to your system/browser trusted certificates.

-You can also pass your own certificate using `signature` parameter.
+You can also pass your own certificate using `privateKey` and `certificate` parameters.
 The code below is a basic example showing how you could pass your own certificate.

 ```js